 If your Rating Points are in the range of 0-20 (being changed to 0-30 from 1/1/2008), you are classed as being a Junior (and eligible to enter Junior tournaments); if 21-60 (31-100 from 1/1/2008) then as an Intermediate; and if 61 (= 101) or more as an Open player.
 Players may play in a higher grade tournament but never in a lower grade.
 Thus Open players may enter only Open or Multigrade tournaments.

 There are around 16,000 registered bridge players in New Zealand, of which three-quarters are Juniors (12,000 players), about 3,000 Intermediates and about a thousand Open players.
-The total membership of this club is approximately 380, including 33 members who are Open and 60 who are Intermediate grade players.
-Thus we are in accordance with the overall ratio of Junior players comprising three-quarters of the total.
+The total membership of this club is approximately 260, including 11 members who are Open and 84 who are Intermediate grade players.
+Thus our club has a slightly lower ratio of Junior to Senior players than the National overall ratio of Junior players comprising three-quarters of the total.